vishva/FirstApp/README.md

-# Ruby on Rails tutorial : first application
+# Ruby on Rails : First Application

-This is the first application for Vishva
+This is the first application for vishva